-SEARCH METHODS: We searched the Cochrane Injuries Group Specialised Register (searched 16 March 2012), Cochrane Central Register of Controlled Trials 2011, issue 3 (The Cochrane Library), MEDLINE (Ovid) 1946 to March 2012, Embase (Ovid) 1980 to March 2012, ISI Web of Science: Science Citation Index Expanded (1970 to March 2012), ISI Web of Science: Conference Proceedings Citation Index-Science (1990 to March 2012), PubMed (searched 16 March 2012), www.clinical trials.gov and www.controlled-trials.com.
+SEARCH METHODS: We searched the Cochrane Injuries Group Specialised Register (17 October 2012), the Cochrane Central Register of Controlled Trials (The Cochrane Library) (Issue 10, 2012), MEDLINE (Ovid) 1946 to October 2012, EMBASE (Ovid) 1980 to October 2012, ISI Web of Science: Science Citation Index Expanded (1970 to October 2012), ISI Web of Science: Conference Proceedings Citation Index-Science (1990 to October 2012), PubMed (October 2012), www.clinical trials.gov and www.controlled-trials.com.
 We also searched the bibliographies of relevant studies and review articles.

 SELECTION CRITERIA: Randomised controlled trials (RCTs) of colloids compared to crystalloids, in patients requiring volume replacement.
-We excluded cross-over trials and trials in pregnant women and neonates.
+We excluded cross-over trials and trials involving pregnant women and neonates.

-MAIN RESULTS: We identified 74 eligible trials; 66 of these presented mortality data.Colloids compared to crystalloidsAlbumin or plasma protein fraction - 24 trials reported data on mortality, including a total of 9920 patients.
-The pooled relative risk (RR) from these trials was 1.01 (95% confidence interval (CI) 0.93 to 1.10).
-When we excluded the trial with poor quality allocation concealment, pooled RR was 1.00 (95% CI 0.92 to 1.09).
-Hydroxyethyl starch - 21 trials compared hydroxyethyl starch with crystalloids, n = 1385 patients.
-The pooled RR was 1.10 (95% CI 0.91 to 1.32).
-Modified gelatin - 11 trials compared modified gelatin with crystalloid, n = 506 patients.
+MAIN RESULTS: We identified 78 eligible trials; 70 of these presented mortality data.Colloids compared to crystalloidsAlbumin or plasma protein fraction - 24 trials reported data on mortality, including a total of 9920 patients.
+The pooled risk ratio (RR) from these trials was 1.01 (95% confidence interval (CI) 0.93 to 1.10).
+When we excluded the trial with poor-quality allocation concealment, pooled RR was 1.00 (95% CI 0.92 to 1.09).
+Hydroxyethyl starch - 25 trials compared hydroxyethyl starch with crystalloids and included 9147 patients.
+The pooled RR was 1.10 (95% CI 1.02 to 1.19).
+Modified gelatin - 11 trials compared modified gelatin with crystalloid and included 506 patients.
 The pooled RR was 0.91 (95% CI 0.49 to 1.72).
 (When the trials by Boldt et al were removed from the three preceding analyses, the results were unchanged.)
-Dextran - nine trials compared dextran with a crystalloid, n = 834 patients.
+Dextran - nine trials compared dextran with a crystalloid and included 834 patients.
 The pooled RR was 1.24 (95% CI 0.94 to 1.65).Colloids in hypertonic crystalloid compared to isotonic crystalloidNine trials compared dextran in hypertonic crystalloid with isotonic crystalloid, including 1985 randomised participants.
-Pooled RR was 0.91 (95% CI 0.71 to 1.06).
+Pooled RR for mortality was 0.91 (95% CI 0.71 to 1.06).

-AUTHORS' CONCLUSIONS: There is no evidence from RCTs that resuscitation with colloids reduces the risk of death, compared to resuscitation with crystalloids, in patients with trauma, burns or following surgery.
-As colloids are not associated with an improvement in survival, and as they are more expensive than crystalloids, it is hard to see how their continued use in these patients can be justified outside the context of RCTs.
+AUTHORS' CONCLUSIONS: There is no evidence from randomised controlled trials that resuscitation with colloids reduces the risk of death, compared to resuscitation with crystalloids, in patients with trauma, burns or following surgery.
+Furthermore, the use of hydroxyethyl starch might increase mortality.
+As colloids are not associated with an improvement in survival and are considerably more expensive than crystalloids, it is hard to see how their continued use in clinical practice can be justified.